One, Two, Buckle My Shoe: Illustrated publications

 The rhyme was sometimes published alone in illustrated editions.
 That with lithographs by Caroline R. Baillie (Edinburgh, 1857) had an oblong format showing domestic 18th-century interiors.
 There were also two editions of the rhyme published from London, both illustrated by Walter Crane.
 The first was a single volume picture-book (John Lane, 1869) with end-papers showing a composite of the 1 – 10 sequence and of the 11 – 20 sequence.
 It was followed in 1910 by The Buckle My Shoe Picture Book, containing other rhymes too.
 This had coloured full-page illustrations: composites for lines 1-2 and 3–4, and then one for each individual line.

 In America the rhyme was used to help young people learn to count and was also individually published.
 Among these, the distinctive illustrations by Courtland Hoppin (1834–1876) devoted to each verse first appeared in editions published at the end of 1866.
 In Old Mother Goose's Rhymes And Tales (London and New York, 1889) there was only a single page given to the rhyme, illustrated by Constance Haslewood in the style of Kate Greenaway.

+In 2023, a parodied version of the song was popularised as an internet meme.
+In this variation, the lyrics are: